-Traffic noise measured in the spring of 2012 at six locations along the project route indicates that the noise mitigation measures are being effective at reducing traffic noise to within the guidelines established for this project.
-The traffic noise model originally used to design the noise barriers was reconfigured to estimate noise levels at the six 2012 monitoring locations and using actual traffic volumes measured by the City of Winnipeg in April and May 2012.
-The comparison between the monitored noise levels and model prediction was very good, and reassures us that the design basis for estimating traffic noise and developing noise mitigation works is correct.
+Traffic noise measured in May of 2015 at six locations along the project route indicates that the noise mitigation measures are effective at reducing traffic noise to within the guidelines established for this project.
+The traffic noise model originally used to design the noise barriers was reconfigured to estimate noise levels at the six 2015 monitoring locations and using actual traffic volumes measured by the City of Winnipeg in May 2015.
+The comparison between the monitored noise levels and model prediction was good.

 The noise mitigation works successfully meet the design requirement.
-Traffic noise has been mitigated to below the 62 dBA project guideline and well below the 65 dBA technical requirement levels at locations where noise barrier walls were constructed.
-Traffic noise also remains below the project guideline noise level at locations where noise barriers were not recommended due to distance between the roadways and the noise receivers.
-The Mahonee Drive location may require a noise barrier in the future to maintain traffic noise below the City of Winnipeg guideline level, and future monitoring efforts should be used to determine when this barrier is required due to increasing traffic growth.
+Although the noise mitigation is performing adequately, it should be noted that actual traffic volumes which were recorded during the volume and classification study greatly exceed the projected volumes provided by the City of Winnipeg.
+Traffic noise has been mitigated to below the 65 dBA project technical requirement level at locations where noise barrier walls were constructed.
+Traffic noise also remains below the project technical requirement noise level at locations where noise barriers were not recommended due to distance between the roadways and the noise receivers.
+The Mahonee Drive location has exceeded the 62 dBA guideline but is still below the 65dBA upper limit.
+This location may require a noise barrier in the future to maintain traffic noise below the City of Winnipeg guideline level, and future monitoring efforts should be used to determine when this barrier is required due to increasing traffic growth.
 It is estimated that the need for a barrier would occur sometime near year 20 of the 30 year commitment.